-3.52 This policy will be delivered through development management.
+3.55 This policy will be delivered through development management.
 Given the evolving legislative environment and practice the Council will continue to monitor the applicability of this policy.
-In addition, once regulations and guidance have been clarified in respect of Zero Carbon buildings the policy will be reviewed via the review of the Core Strategy (to be completed in 2018).
+The policy will be reviewed via the review of the Core Strategy (to be completed in 2018).